 You may also want to tackle the Privacy TSC if you have plans to take your product out of the USA.
 Other countries have very specific privacy laws and regulations and treat PII much more stringently than in the USA.
 Getting this TSC under your belt will help you prepare to expand internationally.
 This TSC is extensive and will take time to both prepare for and operationalize.
 Expect to include your IT team, customer support teams, and legal counsel in this effort.

 How Strike Graph Can Help

-The Strike Graph solution covers all five Trust Services Criteria allowing you to efficiently expand the scope of your SOC 2 without adding new complexities to your cyber security practice.
+The Strike Graph right-sized compliance solution covers all five Trust Services Criteria allowing you to efficiently expand the scope of your SOC 2 without adding new complexities to your cyber security practice.
 The Strike Graph solution also comes with an audit-proven library of controls that cover all five TSCs and can be used or tailored for your audit.
 You can also use our control list for inspiration or add controls specific to your system or solution.
 We've got your back!
 Get started on your journey today.